CARE Insights

 How social care research can impact policy and practice

-By Professor Paul Willis, CARE Director I was delighted to take part in a recent panel discussion at the annual Health and Care Research Wales Conference on how social care research can impact policy and practice, alongside Professor Donald Forrester, Continue reading “How social care research can impact policy and practice”…
+By Professor Paul Willis, CARE Director I was delighted to take part in a recent panel discussion at the annual Health and Care Research Wales Conference on how social care research can impact policy and practice, alongside Professor Donald Forrester, Director, CASCADE Partnership, Rachel Scourfield, Head of Knowledge Mobilisation, Social Care Wales and chaired by Dr…

 Read more …